 Although slightly on the more expensive side, this plaster of Paris kit will help you make a treasured keepsake of your family.
 Hold hands with the rest of your family members and plunge into the bucket to create a mould.
 Pour the plaster of Paris into the mould, leave to dry and pull apart the mould to reveal a 3D replica of your hands!

-Make a 3D horse sculpture with this plaster of Paris kit!
+Make a 3D horse sculpture with this kit!
 Be careful when turning out the mould as the neck is fairly slim in comparison to the body.
-This is a nice gift for any craft horse lovers!
+This is a nice gift for any crafty horse lovers!

-This plaster of Paris kit is ideal for capturing those precious early years of a parent and child.
-It’s a similar concept to the family kit (listed above) – hold hands with your little one, and plunge them into the bucket to create your mould.
+This kit is ideal for capturing those precious early years of parenting a young child.
+It's a similar concept to the family kit (listed above).
+Hold hands with your little one, and plunge them into the bucket to create your mould.
 Mix up the plaster of Paris, pour into the mould and leave to dry.

 4M Mould & Paint Space

-This is another plaster of Paris kit with glow-in-the-dark paint!
-And what more perfect theme for use of such paint, than space.
-Mould rocket ships, astronauts, planets and space shuttles with this fun kit – then fix magnets on the back and pop them on your fridge!
+Mould rocket ships, astronauts, planets and space shuttles with this fun kit.
+Then fix magnets on the back and pop them on your fridge!

-Use plaster of Paris to make five different robots with this brilliant kit!
-Paint them bright colours with the included paints, or grab some silver paint (or spray paint) from your local craft shop and paint them silver.
+Make five different robots with this brilliant kit!
+Paint them bright colours with the included paints, or grab some silver paint (or spray paint) from your local craft shop for a metallic shimmer.

-We love llamas here at gathered – and this kit has moulds for five different llamas!
-It’s good value, too, at only £9 from Hobbycraft.
-And once you’re done making plaster of Paris llamas – how about using the moulds to make resin llamas?
-The resin needs to be bought separately – check out our how to use resin guide if you’re interested!
+Once you're done making llamas, you can use the moulds to make resin versions.
+The resin needs to be bought separately - check out our how to use resin guide if you're interested!

 Similar to the previous hand-holding kits – this skin-safe kit is marketed towards creating 3D moulds of “body parts”.
 Take from that what you will!